 Staying at home has been extra difficult for us outdoorsy types.
 So, we couldn’t have stumbled on The Dirtbag Diaries podcast at a better time.
 Tune in for inspiring stories and real-life accounts about adventuring.
 And keep an eye out for their virtual happy hours on Fridays!

 VR but make it adventurous.
-Start out at the Precipice Trailhead at Acadia National Park and work your way through our country’s national parks with these Google Earth views.
+Start at Tower Bridge and work your way through London’s historic sites, landmarks, and Royal Parks with these Google Earth views.
 And when was the last time you went deep-sea diving or swam with sea lions?

 For a reminder of how amazing the Earth and wildlife is, check out Our Planet, an impressive nature documentary on Netflix that’ll blow your mind.

 We can run and exercise outdoors if we’re smart about it, so consider this guidance before heading out.

 If you don’t want to risk it, all of this can be done at home, too.
 A man in France ran an entire marathon on his balcony, and ultrarunners from around the world competed in a Quarantine Backyard Ultra.

 Suunto has an entire series of extreme athletes sharing their workout tips from home, including snowboarder Antti Autti hiking up “a mountain” and trail runner Kilian Jornet making obstacle courses.

 Hiking isn’t off the table — you can still hit the trail as long as you follow the rules.

 You can also get geared up for that post-quarantine, off-the-map escape with Blacks’ Armchair Adventures content.